Rescue 1122 Conducts First Aid, Fire Safety Training For Police Personnel - UrduPoint

 Rescue 1122 Conducts First Aid, Fire Safety Training For Police Personnel

-DIR LOWER, (UrduPoint / Pakistan Point News - 23rd Jan, 2025) Rescue 1122 Training Wing Team here on Thursday organized a comprehensive one-day first aid and fire safety training for police personnel at Police Lines.
+PESHAWAR, (UrduPoint / Pakistan Point News - 28th Jan, 2025) The Rescue 1122 Training Wing Team here on Tuesday organized a comprehensive one-day first aid and fire safety training for police personnel at Police Lines.

 The training included practical demonstrations on essential emergency response skills, such as blood flow control, CPR, fracture management, fire safety, and various techniques for transferring patients during emergencies.